 This blog is part of the Analyzing Scoliosis series, which is designed to teach movement practitioners how to work confidently with clients who have scoliosis.
 In previous posts I discussed the typical scoliotic body, common types of scoli (AIS and functional scoliosis), when to work with a client, handling a misdiagnosed client, the importance of movement, the role of the instructor, and assembling your dream team.
+My book, Analyzing Scoliosis, which covers the topics in this series (as well as others) in more depth, is available on Amazon.

 As a Pilates instructor, you already know how to analyze a client’s body.
 You know how to spot misalignments at a moment’s notice and correct those misalignments as your client moves.
 But what about a spiral spine that’s throwing nearly everything in a client’s body out of alignment?